drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 Server owners typically provide access to close friends and family only and don't charge for it.

-Many server operators do pay a monthly or yearly fee for some additional features known as Plex Pass from the company that makes the Plex software.
+Many server operators do pay ~~a monthly or yearly fee~~ for some additional features known as Plex Pass[^1] from the company that makes the Plex software.
 This helps to support ongoing efforts to make the Plex software better.

+[^1]: I have purchased a Lifetime Plex Pass, so I do not have any recurring costs for my server apart from electricity and internet.

 Additionally, Plex servers are a significant investment for the owner.
 The server hardware and storage devices are expensive to obtain and operate.